 Hiring a private taxi is another option worth exploring.
 This will also be one of the more expensive choices but gives you a great deal of flexibility.
 Kusadasi to Pamukkale takes about 2.5 hours.
 Shared among 4 people this might be a valid option.

-Hiring a car will give you the most flexibility and greatest options.
+Hiring a car will give you the most flexibility and the greatest options.
 Want to beat the crowds?
 Set off early and return late.
 Want to stay longer than the scheduled amount of time?
 No problem.
 Fancy taking a more scenic route back to Kusadasi or heading back via Ephesus?
 Hiring transport will allow you the freedom to make up your own itinerary.

 - Try Europcar in Kusadasi for good, reliable service.
 Hiring a basic 4 seater will set you back around €35/$40.
 Even after adding the cost of fuel, it can be a very economical way of traveling around.
 You must be at least 26 years old to hire a car.